bluerosegarden/Class-CSV-to-PDF/README.txt

+This uses Tysp (https://typst.app/) to format the class.csv file that you get from the bookmarklet!
+The Tyspt.exe binary is not created by me.
+Everything else is however

 No need to install anything or run anything as admin!
 Just do the following things:

 0) make sure any csv or pdf files you want to keep are moved out of this folder!